 Like social media, the blogosphere is amazing because it puts you in touch with friends old and new.
 Your faithful readers want to communicate with you and it is important to be prompt when replying back to comments and getting a dialogue started on your page.
 Showing support to your fellow bloggers by liking and commenting on their blogs is also a great way to get yourself out there.

-If you are still finding that views on your page are lacking, it might be worth checking out SEO Toronto to help improve your page’s position on search engines for better results.
+If you are still finding that views on your page are lacking, it might be worth checking out blogging or marketing experts to help improve your page’s position on search engines for better results.

 Writing more frequently: